Department of Mental Health, Partners in Suicide Prevention Team (PSP Team)

 Los Angeles County Office of Education (https://preventsuicide.lacoe.edu)

 The Los Angeles County Office of Education (LACOE) and the Center for Distance and Online Learning (CDOL) are assisting 80 school districts, several charter networks and private schools, countywide, in the development and implementation of comprehensive policies in suicide prevention, intervention, and postvention.
-The Suicide Prevention Ongoing Resiliency Training (SPORT) project focuses on aligning district practices and policies with AB 2246, Multi-Tiered System of Support (MTSS), and Positive Behavioral Intervention and Supports (PBIS).
+The Suicide Prevention Ongoing Resiliency Training (SPORT2 ) project focuses on aligning district practices and policies with AB 2246, Multi-Tiered System of Support (MTSS), and Positive Behavioral Intervention and Supports (PBIS).
 This will be accomplished through ongoing in-person and online trainings offered to districts.
 Additionally, CDOL offers Technology Enhanced Arts Learning (TEAL) which focuses on arts integration, social-emotional learning, and trauma-informed practices to build capacity in arts education utilizing the same successful blended learning format to build capacity.

 Teen Line – A Program of Didi Hirsch (www.teenline.org)